CCA STAR FISHING TOURNAMENT 2022

 All CCA Star Tournament contestants may choose to kill and ice down their catch, but your fish will lose weight and shrink.

-The Oxygen Edge is about having a CCA TOURNAMENT WINNING EDGE, winning money, prizes, college money for your kids and your personal fishery conservation ethic.
+The Oxygen Edge is all about having a CCA TOURNAMENT WINNING EDGE, keeping your fish alive to weigh-in and bringing home the money, prizes and scholarships.